 - Keep clothing dry; if a layer becomes wet, remove it

 Seniors, infants, the homeless, and those with chronic medical conditions are at increased risk.
-If you know of friends, neighbors, or family members who may be at risk check on them to make sure their heat is working and that they are OK.
+If you know of friends, neighbors, or family members who may be at risk check on them to make sure their heat is working and that they are okay.

 Recognize the signs and symptoms of hypothermia and frostbite: